 Co-operative Education integrates academic study with relevant, supervised, paid work experience.
 It is based on the principle that relevant work experience, combined with academic programs, plays an important part in the effective professional and personal development of students.
 In the Co-operative Education program, students alternate periods of academic study with periods of applicable work experience.

-Co-operative Education programs are currently available in Arts1, Engineering, Management, and Sciences1.
+Co-operative Education programs are currently available in Engineering and Management.
 The respective co-operative education offices help in securing potential employers, arranging interviews, and generally managing the work placement process.

 Admission to a Co-op program is based on academic performance and employment suitability.
 Students wishing to enrol must meet all the requirements of their department and faculty.
 Enrolment is subject to the availability of appropriate work placements.